mikegagnon/type_class_tech_talk/README.md

 In Scala, a *type class* is a trait that defines functionality associated with one or more types --- but is unrelated to the type hierarchy of those types.

+And now you're thinking WTF?
+Well it's actually pretty simple --- English is just a bad language for discussing type classes.

 For example, Scala's [`Ordering`](http://www.scala-lang.org/api/current/index.html#scala.math.Ordering) trait *is* a type class, while the [`Ordered`](http://www.scala-lang.org/api/current/index.html#scala.math.Ordered) trait *is not*.